Kmeakin/walrus-report/src/20-reference.md

 corresponding syntax for creating literal values.

 ### `Bool`s {#sec:reference:bools}
-The `Bool` datatype represents the logical values of Boolean Algebra: `true` and `false`.
+The `Bool` data type represents the logical values of Boolean Algebra: `true` and `false`.

 ### `Int`s {#sec:reference:ints}
-The `Int` datatype represents signed 32-bit integers: that is, integers between
+The `Int` data type represents signed 32-bit integers: that is, integers between
 $-2^{-31}$ ($-2,147,483,648$) and $2^{31}-1$  ($2,147,483,657$) inclusive.

 `Int` literals may be given in either decimal, binary or hexadecimal notation.